zephyrproject-rtos/zephyr/boards/phytec/phyboard_pollux/doc/index.rst

    :width: 720px
    :align: center
    :height: 405px
-   :alt: PhyBOARD Pollux
+   :alt: phyBOARD-Pollux

 More information about the board can be found at the `PHYTEC website`_.

 Supported Features
 ==================

-The Zephyr mimx8mp_phyboard_polis board configuration supports the following hardware
+The Zephyr phyboard_polis board configuration supports the following hardware
 features:

 +-----------+------------+------------------------------------+